Consensys/doc.web3signer/docs/HowTo/Store-Keys-Vaults/Use-Azure.md

     * User-assigned identities
 * [Client secret].

+!!! important

+    The Azure Active Directory managed identity authentication modes can only be used when fetching keys from Azure Key Vault and signing locally with Web3Signer.

 ## Storing the private key in Azure Key Vault

 [Register Web3Signer as an application] and [add a signing key in Azure Key Vault].